ledhcg/fastul/ubuntu/README.md

    - Configures automatic startup on system boot

 5. Installs and Configures Nginx Web Server
-   - Installs the latest version of Nginx
+   - Installs the latest version of Nginx (via apt on Ubuntu/Debian or Homebrew on macOS)
    - Enables and starts Nginx service
    - Configures automatic startup on system boot
+   - Provides configuration file location and access URL

 ## Features